N5GEH/n5geh.platform/README.md

         wsl --set-default-version 2

-   Now you can download the latest Ubuntu application from the store and register with UNIX.
+   Now you can download the latest Ubuntu application from Microsoft Store and register with UNIX.

+   For further information about installation/update of WSL please refer to the [documentation of Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install)
 ***